-The history of the Virginia Cafe can be traced back as far as 1906, the year that Christopher Dussin emigrated from Argos, Greece to Portland.
-In 1914 he partnered with George Lewis to operate and own the original Virginia Cafe, at 1014 SW Stark Avenue, currently the home of the Clyde Common.
-The 2 brothers, Theodore and William finally made the journey from Greece to assist in the operation.
-The brothers bought out George Lewis but kept him on as Chef and advisor.
-In the heart of the city’s once notorious ‘Tenderloin District’, the brothers offered “Quick Service and Best Coffee” to a clientele heavily studded with characters that frequented the area.
-Many of the hotels in that area were sporting houses, and on an average day 50 trays were carried by two ‘runners’ from the Virginia Cafe, to the girls’ rooms – “gals who ate well and tipped lavishly.”
+The history of Virginia Cafe can be traced back as far as 1906, the year that Theodore, William and Christopher Dussin emigrated from Argos, Greece to Portland, Oregon.
+In 1914, after heavy mountain snows caused them to be laid off their jobs laying railroad ties, the brothers entered the restaurant business and opened the first Virginia Cafe at the corner of S.W.
+10th and stark.
+In the heart of the city’s notorious “tenderloin,” the brothers offered “Quick Service and Best Coffee” to a clientele heavily studded with characters that frequented the area.
+Many of the hotels in that area were sporting houses, and on an average day 50 trays were carried by two “runners” from the “Virginia to the girls’ rooms- Gals who ate well and tipped lavishly.”

-While ‘Black Friday’, 1929 signaled the start of desperate times for most businesses, the Virginia continued to prosper.
+While “Black Friday,” 1929 signaled the start of desperate times for most businesses, the Virginia continued to prosper.
 Four years later, when many thought the Virginia had escaped the ravages of the Great Depression, business suddenly dropped 75% and remained at a very low level for an extended period of time.

-The Virginia Cafe sat on Park Avenue pretty much with the same style and spirit it had back in 1922.
-In January of 2007, news broke that the entire block had been sold, displacing all the tenants and in its place would rise a 35 story tower.
-It appeared to be the end of the story for the Virginia Cafe, which had run continuously in downtown Portland since 1914.
+Restored in 1979 by the current owners, Peter Goforth and Bob Rice, the Virginia cafe sat on Park Avenue pretty much with the same style and spirit it had back in 1922.
+In January of 2007, news broke that the entire block had been sold, displacing all the tenants and in its place would rise a 36 story tower.
+It appeared to be the end of the story for the Virginia Cafe, Which had run continuously in downtown Portland since 1914.
 Low and behold, a new site was found and construction began in the former home of the Willamette Week offices on September 17th, 2007.
 Many of the old fixtures and booths made the journey to the new location, with one booth finding a home at the Oregon Historical Society.

-From all of us at the Virginia Cafe we want to thank you for your continued patronage after all these years.
+We are now going into our 103rd year serving Portland and all of us at the Virginia Cafe want to thank your for your continues patronage after all these years.
+Cheers!